d13co/d13.co/content/posts/set-up-voi-participation-node/index.md

 You can optionally enable node telemetry which will report stats and errors in order to detect issues and improve the blockchain.

+{{< callout emoji="ℹ️" text="**The initial node runners seed/airdrop will depend on telemetry data**.
+If you want to receive it, you need to enable telemetry.
+Beyond that, block rewards will _not_ depend on telemetry being enabled." >}}

 The following command will attach a friendly name to your telemetry.
 Replace "XXX" with your desired name, something like your NFD or nickname.

 ```bash